dongryphon/extjs-webpack/Readme.md

 ## Getting Started

+Make an `ext` folder that links to your Ext JS download content.
 In the checkout directory, run a command like this:

     $ ln -s ../../sdks/ext-6.5.3 ext